yhoshi3/RaLLe/docs/evaluation.md

 }
 ```

-- "dataset_name": The names of the datasets for evaluation.
+- `dataset_name` : The names of the datasets for evaluation.
 For evaluation in the kilt benchmark, select one of the following options: FEV, AY2, WnWi, WnCw, T-REx, zsRE, NQ, HoPo, TQA, ELI5, or WoW.
-- "num_evaluate": The number of questions from the development set to evaluate (default: -1 for all).
+- `num_evaluate` : The number of questions from the development set to evaluate the chain (-1 for all questions).
+- `retriever_name` : The name of the retriever (including the corresponding index and corpus) specified in [scripts/configs/base_settings/retrievers.json](../scripts/configs/base_settings/retrievers.json)
+- `llm_name` : The LLM name specified in [scripts/configs/base_settings/llms.json](../scripts/configs/base_settings/llms.json)

+When evaluated with the given settings, the EM score is 0.1 (10.0%) because the corpus is a subset.
+However, when the entire corpus is used, the EM score increases to 36.1% with the provided prompt on the entire NQ dataset.

 ## Metrics